-Each school/college will establish a process for continuation; change from Associate to Full member; or removal of membership on the Graduate Faculty.
-This process will be based on a variety of factors, including scholarly productivity, record of graduate teaching or mentorship, and/or other factors as defined by the school/college.
-The period of review will be defined by the school/college, but must occur at least once every five years.
+Each college/school will establish a process for continuation and removal of graduate faculty status.
+This process will be based on a variety of factors, including scholarly productivity, record of graduate teaching or mentorship, and other factors as defined by the college/school.
+The period of review will be defined by each college/school based on posted criteria, but must occur at least once every five years.
+The period of review may be scheduled to coincide with tenure and post tenure review.
+The dean of the college conducting the review will notify the faculty member of the result of the review.

-A faculty member will automatically lose graduate faculty status at any time he/she is deemed deficient under post-tenure review.
+A faculty member will automatically lose graduate faculty status at any time the faculty member deemed deficient under post-tenure review.